Janet Graham (poet)

+For the English composer, music educator, and music therapist, see Janet Graham.

 Janet Graham (1723–1805) was a Scottish poet, and a feature of 18th century Edinburgh society.

 Biography

 Graham was born at Shaw, near Lockerbie, Dumfriesshire, in 1723.
 She lived in Dumfries and later Edinburgh, where she became a favoured member of Edinburgh society.

 Graham is remembered for her only surviving published poem, The Wayward Wife, which was once popular and was reprinted a number of times in anthologies.
 The poem is a warning to a son about the demerits of matrimony.
 She died in Edinburgh in April 1805, aged 82.